Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 I highly recommend this course to anyone wishing to specialize in oenology."

-"I am currently pursuing my studies as part of the DNO program, and I hope to be fully qualified as an oenologist in two years."
+"I am currently pursuing my studies as part of the DNO program, and I hope to be able to work full-time as an oenologist in two years."

-“If I had to give one piece of advice to someone thinking about going back to school, I’d tell them to go for it: it’s not about age, but about motivation and passion.”
+"If I had to give one piece of advice to someone who wants to go back to school, I'd tell them to go for it: it's not about age, but about motivation and passion."

 A Final Word